-Children at least 10 years of age and under 16 years of age must have a junior hunting license to hunt.
+Children must have a junior hunting license to hunt.
 Junior hunting license holders can hunt with a firearm, bow and arrow, or crossbow (see Laws Pertaining to Hunting Equipment for additional crossbow information).
-The junior hunting license also includes hunting permits for muzzleloading, spring and fall turkey, bear, coyote night hunt, pheasant, and one expanded archery antlerless deer permit.
-A junior hunter who turns 16 years of age may continue hunting for the remainder of that year with the junior license (see NOTE on page 10), but must purchase waterfowl (Federal and State) permits and a pheasant permit in order to hunt those species.
+The junior hunting license also includes hunting permits for muzzleloading, spring and fall turkey, bear, coyote night hunt, pheasant, one expanded archery antlerless deer permit and one either sex permit.
+A junior hunting license issued to a person who has passed that person’s 15th birthday is valid through the calendar year for which the license is issued.
+All other permit requirements for a person who is 16 years of age or older apply to a person who continues to hunt with a junior hunting license.

-Junior hunters (10 years of age or older and under 16) may hunt only in the presence of an adult supervisor who is at least 18 years of age.
+Junior hunters may hunt only in the presence of an adult supervisor who is at least 18 years of age.
 That presence must be unaided by visual or audio enhancement devices, including binoculars and citizen band radios.
 The person who accompanies a youth hunter is responsible for any violations committed by that hunter.
-Any person who accompanies a junior hunter, other than the parent or guardian, must either possess a valid Maine hunting license or have successfully completed a hunter education course.
+Any person who accompanies a junior hunter, other than the parent or guardian, must either possess a valid adult hunting license or have successfully completed a hunter education course.

 A junior hunter who turns 16 years of age must complete the appropriate safety course prior to hunting without supervision.